 The History of the city.
 Leonardo Benevolo.
 Translated by Geoffrey Culverwell.
 Cambridge, MA: MIT Pr., 1980.
 Excellent historical coverage of the Western world and the Middle East.
 Extensively illustrated with photographs and plans.
 Original Italian text: HT111 B45 1993.

 Introducing planning.
 Clara Greed.
 New Brunswick, NJ: Athlone Pr., 2000.
 Includes an extensive bibliography, pp. 257-269.

-Making the invisible visible: a multicultural planning history - UCB Only Leonie Sandercock, ed.
-Berkeley: Univ. of California Pr., 1998.
+Making the invisible visible: a multicultural planning history - Leonie Sandercock, ed.
+Berkeley: Univ. of California Press, 1998.

 Planning the twentieth-century city: the advanced capitalist world.
 Stephen V. Ward.
 Chichester: Wiley, 2002.

 The Routledge companion to twentieth and early twenty-first century urban design : a history of shifting manifestoes, paradigms, generic solutions, and specific designs.
 Jon T. Lang.
 NY: Routledge.
 2020

 The sustainable urban development reader (4th edition).
 Stephen Wheeler, ed.
 NY: Routledge, 2023.

 Towards the planned city: Germany, Britain, the United States, and France, 1780-1914.
 Anthony Sutcliffe.
 NY: St. Martin's Pr., 1981.
 A public policy approach to city planning history.
 Addresses the pre-1914 contributions to urban planning and planning as an international movement.

 Urban design in the 20th century: a history.
 Tom Avermaete.
 Zurich: GTA Verlag.
 2021.